Gohla/pie/tutorial/src/api/api.md

 ### Implementation

-Let's implement the non-incremental context in `src/context/non_incremental.rs` by adding:
+Implement the non-incremental context in `src/context/non_incremental.rs` by adding:

 ```rust,
 {{#include 3_non_incremental_context.rs}}
 ```

 This `NonIncrementalContext` is extremely simple: in `require_task` we unconditionally execute the task, and pass `self` along so the task we're calling can require additional tasks.
 Let's write some tests to see if this does what we expect.

 ```admonish info title="Rust Help" collapsible=true